-WASHINGTON (AP) – The beleaguered U.S. Postal Service has reported a financial loss for the 11th straight year, citing declining mail volume and costs of its pension and health care obligations.
-This came even as Postal officials predicted another strong holiday season of package deliveries.
+WASHINGTON (AP) – The beleaguered U.S. Postal Service reported a financial loss Tuesday for the 11th straight year, citing declining mail volume and costs of its pension and health care obligations even as it predicted another strong holiday season of package deliveries.

-Postmaster General Megan Brennan said that without help, “our financial results will continue to deteriorate and likely at an accelerated rate.”
-She added that “we cannot generate enough revenue or cut enough costs to pay all of our bills.”
+Without help, “our financial results will continue to deteriorate and likely at an accelerated rate,” said Postmaster General Megan J. Brennan.
+“We cannot generate enough revenue or cut enough costs to pay all of our bills.”

 The Postal Service reported a loss of $2.7 billion for the fiscal year that ended Sept.
 30. That was better than a $5.6 billion loss in the prior year but was mainly due to fluctuations in interest rates that reduced workers’ compensation expenses.